Pronovix/docker-drupal-dev/README.md

 2. For demonstration purposes copy the `drupal-dev/examples/behat/login.feature` to `build/behat` with `mkdir build/behat && cp drupal-dev/examples/behat/login.feature build/behat`.
 3. Make sure the site is in an installed state.
 You can ensure that by importing a database or installing a site manually of with Config Installer.
-4. Run all Behat tests from the `build/behat` folder: `docker-compose exec php php vendor/bin/behat`.
+4. Run all Behat tests from the `build/behat` folder: `docker compose exec php php vendor/bin/behat`.

 You can find more information about available Behat CLI parameters and configuration options in the official [Behat](https://docs.behat.org) and [Drupal Behat extension](https://behat-drupal-extension.readthedocs.io/) documentation.